-Advice is so vital for writers.
+Advice is so vital for all writers.
 We want to know that we’re communicating our thoughts clearly and efficiently.
-Personally, I have worked with a number of editors over the years and really enjoy their excellent feedback.
+Personally, I have worked with several editors over the years and really enjoy their excellent feedback.
 When done correctly, it helps me grow and expand my abilities.

 Yes, I’m still learning.
 I will always be doing so.

 However, some people seem hell-bent on stamping the life out of an author.
 Unfortunately, artists of many ilk are criticized mercilessly.
 Sometimes it feels like it is open season on filmmakers, fine painters, etc. It’s tough to endure.

 I’ve been quite fortunate to continually be surrounded by positive people, who share their opinion in a supportive way.
 I always want to know if something I write isn’t up to par, but I prefer not to be crushed in the process.

 When I am asked to give a critique of someone’s writing, I always include the good points first.
 What did I like about the piece?
 What worked?
 There’s always something positive to say.
 It helps to reinforce their strengths.

 I’ve noticed that some people only zero in on the errors, the mistakes, and the missteps.
 It leaves the author with the impression that their work is no good and it can cause them to quit.

 If you receive such an evaluation, try asking, “Was there anything you liked about it?”
 Some people hold back on the compliments.
 Maybe that’s because their work was sliced to ribbons when they were starting out and they think that’s appropriate.
 Maybe it’s for another reason.
 However, it’s good to help these people break that cycle by getting them to notice and discuss the plusses of your piece to improve your writing.

 It’s helpful to be able to spot critical people.
 They are the ones who love to tear a piece to shreds, leaving very little intact.
 Their purpose isn’t to improve the writer’s ability to write but rather to take joy in setting a fledgling author back a few paces.